 As for these specific brands, Modibodi’s heavy absorbency bikini has 72 percent 5-star reviews and 20 percent 4-star reviews on Amazon.
 Ruby Love had poor reviews on Trustpilot, where 19 percent said they’re excellent but 72 percent said they’re bad, with complaints about poor fit, the products not working and poor customer service.

 But it’s hard to compare online reviews for these companies, because many are for PantyProp, Ruby Love’s slightly different type of underwear before it changed its company.
-However, even the recent reviews are not super positive, with women complaining about the sizing being off and customer service.

 Ruby Love vs Modibodi: Which one is better?

 The following chart breaks down Modibodi vs Ruby Love so you can do a side-by-side comparison of their offerings.
 You’ll see that the Ruby Love starts at a lower price of $17.99, but doesn’t have a clear introductory offer like Modibodi’s discount on the 1st order and 30-day risk-free trial.

 The two companies have different size options for your period panties, so that’s an important consideration.
 Finally, we lay out the absorbency levels by product in the chart:

 |Price||Starting at $17.99 per pair||Starting at $19 per pair|

 |Introductory Offer||None clearly stated||Discount on first order; 30-day risk-free trial|

 |Shipping||Free shipping on $45+ orders in U.S.; Discount on international shipping on $45+ orders||Free shipping on $75+ orders in U.S.; Different rates on international shipping depending on region|

 |Sizes||Extra-small sizes, regular sizes and plus sizes up to 3x||Extra-small sizes, regular sizes and plus sizes up to 6x|